 To meet these requirements, Carleton has developed an online training course which can be used by anyone involved in a federal grant - including but not limited to research trainees such as undergraduates, graduate students, and postdoctoral researchers - to obtain this training.
 This online curriculum should be supplemented by in-person instruction on aspects of ethical research conduct appropriate to the specific project.
-In fact, the National Institutes of Health require such additional training (see below).
+In fact, the National Institutes of Health require such additional training of in-person instruction (see below).
 All PIs on federal grants are responsible for ensuring that students working with them have completed the online curriculum and have received face-to-face instruction.

 In addition, Corporate & Foundation Relations can assist in drafting statements regarding the College's RCR policy and program for use in federal grant proposals.
 Contact Christopher Tassava (ctassava or x5833) for further information.

 For more on the RCR requirements of the National Science Foundation's, see the Policy web page for Responsible Conduct of Research (RCR), and the "Responsible Conduct of Research" section of the Foundation's "Award and Administration Guide" (December 2014).
 As of January 4, 2010, the NSF stipulates that institutions can "provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduates, graduate students, and postdoctoral researchers who will be supported by NSF to conduct research."
 Institutional certification is indicated by signing the cover page upon submission of proposal.
 Training plans are not required to be included in proposals submitted to NSF.